-NOTE If the CIELAB encoding of the profile connection space is to be used the profile must be a N-component LUT-based display profile instead of the matrix based profile.
+NOTE If the CIELAB encoding of the profile connection space is to be used the profile must be a N-component LUT-based display profile, which includes a AToB0Tag (see 8.4.2), instead of the matrix based profile.

 The computational model supported by three-component matrix-based display profiles shall be that defined in F.2.